 Could Switch Pro rumors offer Breath of the Wild 2 hints?

-There have been numerous reports that there's a Nintendo Switch Pro in the works for a 2021-2022 release date.
-Reports of the new console come from the Economic Daily News and Bloomberg both of which suggest a more powerful Nintendo Switch console with upgraded interactivity and improved display quality could be coming next year.
+There have been numerous reports that there's a Nintendo Switch Pro in the works.
+Reports of the new console come from the Economic Daily News (opens in new tab) and Bloomberg (opens in new tab) both of which suggest a more powerful Nintendo Switch console with upgraded interactivity and improved display quality could be coming next year.
 Along with these hardware upgrades, Bloomberg also suggests that Nintendo has a bunch of new games up its sleeve to launch alongside the console.

 Given the original Breath of the Wild launched with the original Nintendo Switch back in 2017, launching Breath of the Wild 2 alongside a more advanced iteration of the console would be some nice symmetry.